LOLA - Lakewood Outdoor Learning Area

 LOLA SPRUCE UPS

-help keep the LOLA functional and ready for student use.
+Help keep the LOLA functional and ready for student use.
 The LOLA Committee periodically surveys the LOLA to determine how it needs to be improved and maintained.
 Spruce ups include cutting down overgrown plants, pulling weeds, mulching, etc. Spruce Ups are typically held in the Fall and Spring.

-City Nature Challenge A nature data collection competition using iNaturalist.
+A nature data collection competition using iNaturalist.
 All observations of living organisms or evidence of organisms (tracks/scat/markings/chigger bites) made from April 26 to April 29 within these counties will count!
 The “DFW metroplex” includes all of the area in these counties: Collin, Dallas, Denton, Ellis, Johnson, Kaufman, Parker, Rockwall, Tarrant and Wise counties.
 Last year there were like 68 cities around the world who Participated.
 It was incredibly fun, and the public participation was wonderful!